 The wet canned food that Taste of the Wild offers is only available in their standard line, and there is nothing from their Prey limited ingredient line.
 In total, there are 5 wet food options, all based on a gravy recipe.
 They are also all grain-free, and each product lists the chosen meat source as the number one ingredient.

-There are no specific puppy or senior wet foods, and neither are there wet foods for small breeds.
+There are no specific puppy or senior wet foods and no wet foods for small breeds.
 The wet lamb recipe is suitable for pregnant and nursing mothers.

 Dog Health Impacts

-Many dog owners choose to feed their pups Taste of the Wild because they offer a high protein content that typically costs less when comparing them to another brand.
+Many dog owners choose to feed their pups Taste of the Wild because they offer a high protein content that typically costs less when comparing them to other brands.
 In addition to this, each product focuses on digestibility, which usually means less gas and firmer stools.